House prices dipped in April while sales rose

 The latest Zoopla House Price Index shows that UK house price growth remains broadly flat, dipping slightly by 0.2%.

-The number of sales being agreed are 12% higher compared to this time last year, leading Zoopla to expect 100,000 more sales in 2024 than in 2023 – totalling 1.1m.
+The number of sales being agreed is 12% higher compared to this time last year, leading Zoopla to expect 100,000 more sales in 2024 than in 2023 – totalling 1.1 million.

 Mortgage squeeze